obiba/opal-doc/cookbook/import-data/files.rst

 Importing CSV Data
 ------------------

-The following applies to any delimited textual file formats, CSV (comma delimiter) being is the most common one.
+The following applies to any delimited textual file formats, CSV (comma delimiter) being the most common one.

 Opal supports two CSV importers: